Welcome to our “Social Security Q&A” series. You ask a question about Social Security, and a guest expert answers it.

 Whether your benefits will increase, beyond the inflation adjustment, depends on your earnings as you get older.
 Social Security benefits depend on your highest-paid 35 years of work.
 If you are working part-time later in your life, it is less likely that these years will be included in the calculation, since these earnings are probably not one of your highest-paid 35 years.

-On the other hand, if you have worked for fewer than 35 years, then your benefits will definitely increase.
+On the other hand, if you have worked for fewer than 35 years, then your benefits will definitely increase if you take a job after age 70.
 This is because someone who works for fewer than 35 years will have zeros entered into the calculation of their benefits.

 For example, if you work for 20 years, there will 15 years of zeros entered into the calculation.
 In this instance, even part-time work will mean that some positive amount will be substituted for one of the zero years.